-Canal Farm Cottages and caravan site will open in March - a wonderful time for a Spring holiday enjoying the lovely walks along the canal or on the coast.
-Guests can take advantage of the fishing, or watch the nesting birds in the hedgerows around the farm and Toby...read more
+Canal Farm Cottages and caravan site are now open - a wonderful time for a early Summer holiday enjoying the lovely walks along the canal or on the coast.
+Guests can take advantage of the fishing, or watch the nesting birds in the hedgerows around the farm and...read more

 John Pinder, our fishing advisor, has said that the fishing has never been better at Canal Farm, and he has chatted to many of our holiday cottage guests throughout the summer who have been delighted with their catches.
 John is a well respected international angling...read more

 We are so lucky to live on the banks of the Louth Canal, but sometimes seeing the place through someone else's eyes makes you cherish it even more.
 This happened on Saturday when artist Judith Tucker and poet Harriet Tarlo talked about their work inspired by the Louth...read more